leonardlab/HBS_GAMES/README.md

 ### Functional tests

-Functional tests are included using the synTF example, which is a much simpler and less computationally expensive example than the synTF-Chem model used in the GAMES paper.
+Functional tests are included for the synTF example, which is a simpler and less computationally expensive example than the synTF-Chem model used in the GAMES paper.

 # Python project tools